How To Remove Water Spots From Cars

 A ceramic coating acts much like wax in that it forms a protective layer between the elements and your car’s paint.
 However, that is as far as the similarities go, ceramic and graphene coatings cannot be matched by any sealant or wax on market, the comparisons do not come close.

 Ceramic and graphene coatings are an excellent way to protect your car when it comes to water spots.
 It helps to act as a sacrificial layer protecting your original paintwork.
 It is crucial that you keep your original paint in a great condition, because it is very costly to respray your car when it is needed.
 Thankfully, these coatings offer fantastic hardness and chemical resistance against harmful contaminants.
-As for water etching, water spots will still appear, but much easier to treat when it comes to washing your car.
+As for water etching, water spots will still appear, but are much easier to treat when it comes to washing your car.
 Like always, never leave these spots unattended for too long, especially during warmer and sunny climate conditions.

 If you are looking for solution to prevent water spots, then avoiding rain or any form of water is your best bet.
 However, we understand that this is unachievable for many, which is why a ceramic and graphene coating are highly recommended.
 It broadens the window of time, to address water spots before the escalate into larger problems down the line.